 Identify process issues

 Review your team's control chart for outliers.
 Outliers often represent an underlying process issue.
-For example, waiting too long to complete pull request reviews or not resolving an external dependency in a timely manner.
+For example, waiting too long to complete PR reviews or not resolving an external dependency quickly.

 Example Cycle Time widget showing several outliers

 You can also see how process changes affect your lead and cycle time.
-For example, on May 15th the team made a concerted effort to limit the work in progress and address stale bugs.
+For example, on May 15 the team made a concerted effort to limit the WIP and address stale bugs.
 You can see that the standard deviation narrows after that date, showing improved predictability.